Earl S. Richardson: President of Morgan State University

-Richardson presided as President of Morgan State University from November 1, 1984 to June 6, 2010.
+Richardson served as President of Morgan State University from November 1, 1984, to June 6, 2010.
 During this period, the University went through a rebirth throughout the campus.
 This time period is considered to be a renaissance period and the third "Era of Progress" for the University.
-Dr. Richardson's vision was to create an environment for students to receive the best education possible.
+Richardson's vision was to create an environment for students to receive the best education possible.
 A fundamental part of that vision was providing Morgan students a quality academic information resource center, strengthening academic programs, improving fiscal management, stabilizing student enrollment, and renovating the University's buildings and infrastructure.

 During his presidency, the University added modern, state-of-the-art facilities resulting from over $200 million in capital improvements.
 Additionally, upgrades included the renovation and construction of classroom and research buildings, residence halls and other auxiliary buildings, totaling nearly $400 million.
 The expansion of the campus included three adjacent complexes (Montebello Complex, the Pentridge Apartments, and a portion of the Northwood Shopping Center) and a satellite Estuarine Research Center in Southern Maryland.
-The construction of a new fine arts center (the Carl J. Murphy Fine Arts Center) was also constructed on the southern portion of the campus.
+The construction of a new fine arts center (the Carl J. Murphy Fine Arts Center) was also undertaken on the southern portion of the campus.

 Moreover, the size of the student body increased by over 40% under his tenure.
 As the student body continued to grow, the academic achievements of the student body also increased (as measured by the high school GPA and SAT scores).
 Morgan also experienced growth in its academic programs, adding Bachelor's degree programs in civil, electrical and industrial engineering, hospitality management and finance.
-Also, adding Master's degrees and Doctorate degrees in engineering, history, Business and Public Health.
+Also, adding Master's degrees and Doctorate degrees in engineering, history, business and public health.

 During Richardson's tenure, Morgan led Maryland colleges and universities in the overall production of African American baccalaureates, and in the number of undergraduates in mathematics, science and engineering.
 Thirty-six percent of the graduates pursued advance study compared to the State average of twenty-six percent.

-Post-presidency
+Later life and death

-Richardson keeps active in civic and community organizations.
-He serves as a member of LifeBridge Health, the National Institutes of Health, the American Council on Education’s Commission on International Education, President's Board of Advisors on HBCUs.
-He has also served as a member of the Boards of the Baltimore Symphony Orchestra and the Alvin Ailey Dance Theater Foundation of Maryland.
+Richardson kept active in civic and community organizations.
+He served as a member of LifeBridge Health, the National Institutes of Health, the American Council on Education’s Commission on International Education, President's Board of Advisors on HBCUs.
+He also served as a member of the Boards of the Baltimore Symphony Orchestra and the Alvin Ailey Dance Theater Foundation of Maryland.

-Richardson has received both a Distinguished Alumni Award and an honorary doctorate of laws from the University of Maryland Eastern Shore.
+Richardson received both a Distinguished Alumni Award and an honorary doctorate of laws from the University of Maryland Eastern Shore.

+Richardson died on September 11, 2025, at the age of 81.